mdxng/gio/docs/design-decisions/design-decisions.md

 ### Problem statement

-Working driectly in the main branch would be dangerous and not effektiv when two people are working on the same project in the same branch.
+Working directly in the main branch would be dangerous and not effectively when two people are working on the same project in the same branch.

 ### Meta